POeticPotatoes/EireliaBusSystem/README.md

 * Spigot 1.16.4 API (hub.spigotmc.org)
   - Server must be running on Spigot or a version based on Spigot (eg.paper)
 * VaultAPI 1.7 (github.com.MilkBowl/VaultAPI)
-  - Server must be running on Spigot or a version based on Spigot (eg.paper)
-* VaultAPI 1.7 (github.com.MilkBowl/VaultAPI)
   - Solely for economy API (to handle bus prices and charging)
   - Server MUST include Vault and a vault-compatible economy plugin